Années folles: The emancipated look

 The garçonne (flapper) look in women's fashion emerged in Paris, promoted especially by Coco Chanel.
 The boyish look was characterized by a loose, streamlined, androgynous silhouette where neither the bust nor the waist are evident, accompanied by a short hairdo.
-It became the symbol of the emancipated woman: free and autonomous, and expressing a new social freedom for a woman—she goes out on the town, smokes, dances, engages in sports or outdoor activities, drives a car, goes on trips—and, flying in the face of moral conventions of the day, she flaunts an extra-marital liaison, perhaps even her homo- or bisexuality, or cohabits openly with a partner.

-Also by Chanel, the celebrated little black dress came out in 1926.
-A straight sheath with 3/4 sleeves and no collar, the crêpe de Chine tube all in black (a color previously reserved for bereavement) was the perfect evocation of garçonne style, erasing the forms of the female body.
-Copied many times over, this "Ford signed 'Chanel'" as Vogue magazine dubbed it, referring to the mass-produced American car, would become a classic item of womenswear of the 1920s and beyond.
+In 1926 Chanel released a straight sheath of black crêpe de Chine (a color previously reserved for bereavement), with 3/4 sleeves and no collar.
+The celebrated "little black dress" was the perfect evocation of garçonne style, erasing the forms of the female body.
+Copied many times over, it would become a classic item of womenswear of the 1920s and beyond.

 Economic growth

 The Années folles were also a period of strong economic growth.
 New products and services in booming markets boost the economy: radio, automobile, aviation, oil, electricity.
 French production of hydropower increases eightfold during the decade.
 Cheaper electricity favored industrial companies, which in 1928 had three of the top five highest market capitalizations on the Paris stock exchange and five out of the top ten, in a decade where total stock market valuation soared by a factor of 4.4.
 The 6th is a young innovative company, which is only fifteen Air Liquide, already has a global stature.
 The manufacturing production index reached in 1928 the level of 139 for a 100 in 1914, with very strong sectoral disparities: it is only 44 for the index shipbuilding 100 to steel and 422 to the automobile.
 The French overall index fell to 57 in 1919 and 50 in 1921, but already risen to 104 in 1924.
 It took 6 years to clear the shortage of energy caused by the reconstruction of the northern mines that the Germans had drowned during World War I.